 To participate in the member-to-member medical cost sharing community, members must submit the monthly contribution amount associated with their level of membership.

 Members have multiple options for submitting their monthly contributions.
-Individual members can make contributions directly to Zion Health.
-For members who enroll in Zion Health through their workplace or a direct primary care practice (DPC), payments can be made through their employer or DPC practice.
+Individual members can make contributions directly to Zion HealthShare.
+For members who enroll in Zion HealthShare through their workplace or a direct primary care practice (DPC), payments can be made through their employer or DPC practice.

 All member contributions are voluntary, but the monthly contribution is required to be active and eligible for sharing.
 Monthly contributions must be received no later than 30 days after the billing date.
-If a monthly contribution is not received by the last day of the billing month, the membership will become inactive and the member will be withdrawn from the medical cost sharing community.
+If a monthly contribution is not received by the last day of the billing month, the membership will become inactive, and the member will be withdrawn from the medical cost sharing community.

-To be qualified for membership, an applicant must meet all criteria set forth in the member guidelines and the membership enrollment form.
+To be qualified for membership, an applicant must meet all criteria set forth in the membership guidelines and the membership enrollment form.
 If at any time it is discovered that a member did not submit a complete membership enrollment form,

-Zion Health offers different enrollment types for individuals and families.
-Monthly contributions are based on the enrollment type, IUA, and member age.
+Zion HealthShare offers different enrollment types for individuals and families.
+Monthly contributions are based on the enrollment type, initial unshareable amount (IUA), and member age.
 This section outlines the different household memberships and who is eligible for enrollment therein.